BlaineDev/431-2020/classes/class23/README.md

 ### Prior to the Thanksgiving Break

-1. There is a Minute Paper after Class 23, due Wednesday 2020-11-18 at Noon.
+1. There is a [Minute Paper after Class 23](https://bit.ly/431-2020-minute-23), due Wednesday 2020-11-18 at Noon.
-    - Questions on the Minute Paper will include (1) In what time zone will you be on December 9-11 of this year (2) Do you prefer giving a Zoom presentation or a pre-recorded video for Project B?
-(3) Are you working with a partner for Project B, and if so, who are you working with?
-    - I am eliciting your preferences about presenting your Project B work, but I cannot promise that I will be bound by them.
+    - I am eliciting preferences about Project B oral presentations, but I will not be bound by them.
 2. The Project B [Study 2 Data Plan](https://thomaselove.github.io/431-2020-projectB/your5.html) is due at noon on Thursday 2020-11-19.
-    - As a reminder, you have all of the information you need to get your Study 2 data now, [either from NHANES or from a source you identify](https://thomaselove.github.io/431-2020-projectB/your1.html).
+    - You have all of the information you need to get your Study 2 data now, [either from NHANES or from a source you identify](https://thomaselove.github.io/431-2020-projectB/your1.html).
 Once you have the data in R, you can complete the [Data Plan](https://thomaselove.github.io/431-2020-projectB/your5.html).
 Actually filling out the form shouldn't take more than 15 minutes, at most.
     - Dr. Love is reviewing these submissions daily and responding via email.
 Status reports [are available here](https://github.com/THOMASELOVE/431-2020/blob/master/projects/projectB/study2-dataplan-status.md).
     - It's important for all of you to get the plan in on time, so I can get them all back to you Thursday, and you can make any necessary changes so that you have an accepted plan by 5 PM Friday 2020-11-20.